SCMcoding/12-15-2022-Slytherin-s-Serpent-Final-Project-/README.md

 # 12-15-2022-Slytherin-s-Serpent-Final-Project-

 Final Project: Players are able to interact with the basklisk by talking.
-The basklisk will emit particles from it detects sound input.
+The basklisk will emit particles from its mouth if it detects sound input.
 Players can also spawn space rocks by pressing the left mouse pad

-Terrain System: Mountain Border
+Terrain System: Mountain Border/ sand dunes
 Unity Scripting: Bullet Prefab
 Particle System: Fog System
 Input System: Spawn bullet/rock prefab by clicking right mouse